To Sir Phillip, With Love

 Willow bark contains the same active ingredient as aspirin and is indeed quite useful in reducing a fever.

-To Sir Phillip, With Love received a facelift in September 2009.
+To Sir Phillip, With Love received a facelift in 2009, and another in 2017.
 But while the cover may have changed, the words have not.
 The story is exactly the same as it was when released in 2003.

 Click this image to download and share!